-Throughout the COVID-19 global pandemic, employers have had to make difficult decisions regarding their staff.
+Throughout the COVID-19 pandemic, employers have had to make difficult decisions regarding their staff.
 Whilst those eligible were able to use the government’s furlough scheme, an estimated nine million Brits have been working from home and reportedly a quarter of UK business have had no choice but to close.

 If in the past you’ve carried out exit interviews, you can use the insight you’ve gained to put together a plan to help your workforce rebuild itself.
 The information gathered by ex-employees will help identify employee needs and allow you to put measures in place to support your staff after their time of either working from home or being off work completely.